 Note: This is a 5 year term limited position with the possibility of renewal depending on funding.

-Apply project management, communication, relationship management, design, quality assurance, and consultative skills to collaborate with faculty, course teams, administrators, vendors and other stakeholders.
+Apply project management, communication, relationship management, design, quality assurance, and consultative skills in order to collaborate with faculty, course teams, administrators, vendors and other stakeholders.

-Work with CAI colleagues and partners to design and develop critical documentation and project elements, including but not limited to: design plans, strategies, and goals, timelines, faculty resources, online learning materials, and marketing language.
+Work with CAI colleagues and partners to develop critical process documentation and project elements, including but not limited to: communication plans and timelines, faculty resources, online learning materials, marketing language, and other deliverables as needed.

 Manage and align diverse perspectives and relationships, including those of faculty partners, external partners and collaborators, CAI colleagues, and other U-M and external stakeholders.

-Oversee the timely execution and consistency of deliverables across a wide volume and range of projects, including open online courses, degree courses, Teach-Out and short form initiatives, and others.
+Manage project tasks and oversee the timely execution and consistency ofdeliverables across a wide volume and range of projects, including open online courses, degree courses, Teach-Out and short form initiatives, and others.

 Organize, schedule, and lead a wide range of meetings, brainstorms, and events for individual initiatives.